 Be aware that drinking alcohol will make you feel artificially warm.

-You may feel warm after a couple of drinks, but your blood vessels dilate when you’re drinking and you actually lose heat faster.
+You may feel warm after a couple of drinks, but your blood vessels dilate when you’re drinking and you actually lose heat faster than you would otherwise.
 More blood flowing through your veins means that more blood is nearer to the surface of your skin, which is where you’ll lose the most heat.
 Your skin may even feel warm to the touch, but your internal organs will lose heat to your skin and the cool air if you don’t take care to protect yourself.
 So, even if you’ve had a few drinks and the next party isn’t that far away, wear a jacket.
 You don’t want to get frostbite or hypothermia.

 Alcohol also relaxes your inhibitions and contributes to increased clumsiness.
-If you decide to walk home from a bar instead of take a bus, you may underestimate how long you’ll experience the cold conditions, possibly resulting in hypothermia.
+If you decide to walk home from a bar instead of taking the bus, you may underestimate how long you’ll experience the cold conditions, possibly resulting in hypothermia.
 Alcohol could also lead to injuries that you wouldn’t have gotten if you were trying to trudge home through the snow sober instead of tipsy.

 Staying hydrated is just as important in the winter as it is in the summer, especially if you participate in winter sports (skiing, snowboarding, or snowshoeing).
 Though you may not feel like you’re sweating, you still lose water when you physically exert yourself (sweat just skips the liquid stage and goes straight into water vapor), and you could end up dehydrated if you don’t replenish your fluids.

-Staying hydrated can actually keep you warmer.
+Staying hydrated can actually keep you warmer, too.
 If you are well hydrated, your blood is taking up more volume in your body.
 The more blood you have, the longer it will take to cool.
 Hydration, then, may help prevent frostbite.